What Is a Life Insurance Beneficiary & Some of the Pitfalls of Selecting One

-In simple terms, a beneficiary is a person or legal entity that receive some sort of benefit from a benefactor.
-For our purposes, a beneficiary is the person/people or legal entity you choose to receive the proceeds from your life insurance.
+In simple terms, a beneficiary is a person or legal entity that receives some sort of benefit from a benefactor.
+For our purposes, a beneficiary is the person/people or legal entity you choose to receive the cash from your life insurance.

-This is one of the biggest decisions you’ll make when you set up coverage.
-I think a lot of clients think this is just a set it and forget it sort of decision, but it’s not.
+This is one of the biggest decisions you make when you set up a policy.
+A lot of clients think this is just a set it and forget it sort of decision, but it’s not.

 Policy Architects - Why I Love My Job